Skip to content

 Using a single variable:

-import { OramaProxy } from '@oramacloud/client'
+import { OramaProxy } from '@oramacloud/secure-proxy'

 const proxy = new OramaProxy({